flox/pkgdb/CONTRIBUTING.md

 This file is used to populate the CPP variable `FLOX_PKGDB_VERSION`, the `nix` derivation's version number, and the `pkg-config` manifest file's version.

-Publishing releases on GitHub is recommended.
+Publishing releases on GitHub using their WebUI is recommended AFTER you've followed the process for creating/updating release tags described below.

+#### Creating Release Tags

 Tagging release commits as `v<MAJOR>.<MINOR>.<PATCH>` is required, including aliases for `latest`, `v<MAJOR>`, and `v<MAJOR>.<MINOR>`.